Humanities: History, RE & Geography

 Current Key Stage 5

 At Key Stage 5 students study A Level Philosophy and Ethics (OCR).
-This highly respected course is split into two subjects – Philosophy and Ethics.
-Students will be taught each subject separately, but students will receive an AS/A2 in Religious Studies qualification.
+This highly respected course is split into three subjects – Philosophy and Ethics and development in Christian thought.
+Students will be taught each subject separately and will receive an A level in Religious Studies qualification.

 The study of Philosophy and Ethics at A Level is engaging, academically rigorous and excellent preparation for a wide range of courses at degree level.
 The subject involves a study of philosophical, theological and ethical theories which underpin and structure our world today.
 An understanding of these ideas is essential to an informed and nuanced engagement with key themes in politics, law, medicine, education, human rights and religion.